teamed/teamed.io/pages/policy.md

 your account.
 Read this: [Bugs Are Welcome](http://www.yegor256.com/2014/04/13/bugs-are-welcome.html).

 {% par 13 %}
-Small, easy to find, easy to fix, or cosmetic bugs are not paid, even if they lead to a code change and project improvement.
+Small, easy to find, easy to fix, or cosmetic bugs and tasks are not paid, even if they lead to a code change and project improvement.
 The decision is made by a project architect and is not negotiable.